JokIF/weather-telegram-bot/README.md

 - docker-compose(if hasn't docker desktop)

 ## to start you must do...
-- copy .env.dist to .env and and change values in this file
+- copy .env.dist to .env and change values in this file
 - run bot in docker: in Docker desktop `docker compose up`; in docker-compose `docker-compose up`